fetchai/agents-aea/docs/index.md

-The AEA framework is a Python ecosystem for autonomous economic agent (AEA) development.
+The AEA framework provides the infrastructure for creating autonomous economic agents (AEA).

-It equips developers with a simple to understand and efficient set of tools for building autonomous economic agents.
+It is a Python-based development suite which equips developers with an efficient and easy to understand set of tools for building autonomous economic agents.

 The framework is super modular, easily extensible, and highly composable.
-It is ideal for reinforcement learning scenarios.

-The AEA framework attempts to make agent development as straightforward as many popular web frameworks.
+The AEA framework attempts to make agent development as straightforward as web development using popular web frameworks.

 ## Our vision